heapwolf/bale/README.md

 # EXAMPLE
-A modue is a discrete unit of code, encapsulated in a file, which exposes at least one public value, function, class, etc. Let's use the following file strcture as an example.
+A modue is a discrete unit of code, encapsulated in a file.
+It exposes at least one public value, function, class, etc. Let's use the following file strcture as an example.